CAIDA ACCEPTABLE USE AGREEMENT

-(i) While using non-anonymized data set(s), You will respect the privacy of end users and organizations that may be identified in the data.
-For any publication or other disclosure, You will anonymize or de-identify IP addresses, network names, and domain names or other data identified in Supplemental provisions (if any) by using commonly accepted techniques such as one of the methods recommended by CAIDA (http://www.caida.org/projects/predict/anonymization).
+(i) While using non-anonymized data set(s), You will respect the privacy of persons that may be identified in the data.
+For any publication or other disclosure, You will anonymize or de-identify personally-identifiable information, IP addresses, and other data identified in Supplemental provisions (if any) by using commonly accepted techniques such as one of the methods recommended by CAIDA (http://www.caida.org/projects/predict/anonymization).

 (ii) While using anonymized data set(s), You will not attempt to reverse engineer, decrypt, de-anonymize, derive or otherwise re-identify anonymized information.

 (iii) You will not distribute, disclose, transfer or otherwise make available the dataset(s) to any person other than those employed by your institute who are assisting or collaborating with You using the dataset(s).
 Other entities with whom You are collaborating in research using the dataset(s) must request access to the dataset(s) separately and directly from CAIDA.

 (iv) All conditions, restrictions and obligations attached to this data shall accompany any and all subsequent uses and disclosures of this dataset by You.
 Therefore, You are personally and fully responsible for communicating this AUA and ensuring its compliance as to any and all users described above to whom You make the data available.

 4. USE OBLIGATIONS

 (i) If You create a publication (including web pages, papers published by a third party, and publicly available presentations) using data from this dataset, You must provide CAIDA with a copy of (or a link to) the publication and You must cite the data as follows: